Control what fires.

 EveBox Rules

-Choose your rulesets across Emerging Threats, abuse.ch, pawpatrules and more.
-Search by SID, message or CVE, and read a precise changelog of what changed between updates — so you ship detection you understand.
+Compare the rulesets you deploy across Emerging Threats, abuse.ch, PawPatRules and more.
+Search by SID, message or CVE, inspect rules by source file, and review each update — so detection choices rest on evidence.

 - 02